mit-han-lab/6s965-fall2022/notes/lecture-22-mjabbour.md

 Quantum computers are currently in what's known as the noisy interemediate-scale (NISQ) ERA.
 They are charecterised by the following limitations:

 1. **Noisy:** Current Qubit gates have a very high error rate, on the order of $10^{-3}$.
-This makes this somewhat unreliable, and makes training models challenging
+This makes quantum computing somewhat unreliable, and makes training models challenging
-1. **Limited Number of Qubits:** Modern Quantum computers have Quits on the order of hundreds.
-While some of the most interesting applications like factorisation require millions of Qubits
+1. **Limited Number of Qubits:** Modern Quantum computers have Qubits on the order of hundreds.
+While some of the most interesting applications like factorization require millions of Qubits
 ![Limited number of Qubits](./figures/lecture-22/mjabbour/numqubits.png)
-1. **Limited Connectivity:**  Having less connections between Quits dictates having to add swap operation whenever we wish to perform an operation on neighboring QBits.
-This complicates the issue of deceiding which logical Qubits are stored in which physical Qubits, also knows as Qubit mapping.
+1. **Limited Connectivity:**  Having less connections between Qubits dictates having to add swap operation whenever we wish to perform an operation on none-neighboring Qubits.
+This complicates the issue of deceiding which logical Qubits are stored in which physical Qubits, also known as Qubit mapping.
 See an example below: